starfi5h/DSP_Mod_Support/ModFixerOne/README.md

 void GameData.GameTick(long)
 ```
 Type forward for UnityEngine.CoreModule => UnityEngine.InputLegacyModule, so mods that using old Input system can find the reference.
+Add property InputField.readOnly so UnityExplorer can work in game v0.10.34.

 ## Support Mods